kararei/tp/docs/DeveloperGuide.md

 1. Travel Agent requests to add a new trip with details (trip name, accommodation, itinerary, date, customer names and notes).
 2. System validates the trip details.
 3. System adds the trip to the trip list.
-4. System displays a success message for adding the trip"
+4. System displays a success message for adding the trip

     Use case ends.

 **Extensions**

 * 2a.
 The trip details are invalid (e.g., invalid date format or customer index).
     * 2a1.
-System displays an error message that the add trip format is invalid"
+System displays an error message that the add trip format is invalid.
     * 2a2.
 Use case resumes at step 1.
 * 2b.
 The trip already exists in the system (same trip name).
     * 2b1.
-System displays an error message: "This trip already exists in the trip book"
+System displays an error message.
     * 2b2.
 Use case ends.

 **Use case: Delete a Contact**